coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 1. Grant the AWS Glue role access to the external schema.

     {: .note}
-    See the steps in [Amazon Redshift grants](#amazon-redshift-grants) to identify the correct IAM role name.
+    See the steps in [Amazon Redshift permissions for AWS Glue](#amazon-redshift-permissions-for-aws-glue) to identify the correct IAM role name and modify the below SQL accordingly.

     ```sql
     GRANT USAGE ON SCHEMA "datalake_syntheticgeneraldata_consume" TO "IAMR:dev-insurancelake-us-east-2-glue-role";